ballerkobe808/invest/README - 2 FUNDING.txt

 The one intriguing option mentioned was the PayPal transfer.
 Wondering just how simple that really is and what the cost ends up being if it’s still an option.

+https://goldmoney.com (purchasing metals and turning around and cashing out a few days letter.)

+Fund and Grow - will claim to get you money from credit cards, but seems shady, and works by taking off legit inquiries from your credit report...

 General Tips